mizutanilab/RecView/README.md

       </LI>
     </UL><br>
   <LI><b>RecView returns an error when processing offset-CT data taken at SPring-8.</b></LI>
-    In the offset CT, the sample should be rotated by 360 degrees.
-But start and stop angles vary depending on your setup, such as -180 to 180 deg or 0 to 360 deg.
+    In the offset CT, the sample is rotated by 360 degrees.
+Start and stop angles of the sample rotation vary depending on your setup, such as -180 to 180 deg or 0 to 360 deg.
 If the 'stop angle' was not 360 deg in your offset-CT experiment, 'conv.bat' file seems to have incorrect contents.
 You have to edit it manually before the reconstruction calculation.
 Or you can find examples of conv.bat and output.log files in the 'docs' folder. <br><br>
   <LI><b>How to try the test dataset.</b></LI>
     <UL>
       <LI>Extract all files in the archived test dataset.</LI>